 We collect work from young people everywhere for consideration for our BirdSleuth Investigator magazine.
-Our online submission form makes it easy for you to quickly send us your science reports, artwork, photos, and graphs!
+The online submission form makes it easy for you to quickly submit science reports, artwork, photos, and graphs!

 - Student’s first name

 - School name

 It helps us to keep organized if you name the file something we can easily recognize.
 Please include the teacher’s name, student’s first name, topic, and file extension.
 For example, Jim Smith’s report on feeder color in Ms. Thom’s class might be named: Ms_Thom_ Jim_ Feedercolor.doc.
 And Beth Benanti’s drawing of a crow in Mr. Byer’s class might be named: Mr_Byer_ Beth_ Crow.jpeg.

 Send us your work!
 We want to learn about the research that students around the country are doing.

 - Send us your report in a Word document.

 - You are welcome to send a digital photograph or graph to illustrate your report.
 It’s easiest to send them embedded into your report, but you can send them separately—see guidelines below.

 - Curious how we evaluate reports for publication?
 Click here for the rubric we use.

 - Send graphs as an Excel file.
 Scanning and sending a hand-written graph is fine, too.
 In either case, please include the data used to create the graph (your Excel data table if using Excel).